wiwiwashere/LUNA/README.md

 # WiNGHacks 2025

-# name
+# LUNA

-**name** is an innovative mobile application designed to help users better understand the ingredients in their food products.
+**LUNA** is an innovative mobile application designed to help users better understand the ingredients in their food products.
 With a focus on women's health—addressing needs during pregnancy, PCOS, menopause, hormonal health, breastfeeding, and more—the app also supports various dietary restrictions (halal, kosher, keto, vegan) and allergy concerns.

 ## Features